 You have a few options for grill storage.
 If you have some extra space at home, one storage option is putting your grill and any tools in a garage or backyard shed.
 You can also keep your grill outside, but if you live in an area with extreme cold weather and precipitation, this can cause unnecessary wear and tear on your outdoor appliance.
 Another solution is renting a self storage unit, which can be a good option if you plan to store other outdoor equipment, tools, and furniture during the winter.

 Need somewhere to store your grill?
 Extra Space Storage has self storage locations throughout the U.S. that can help with your winter storage needs.
-Find a storage unit near you!
+Find storage near you!